Mukheem1603/Adblocker_chromeExtension_/README.md

  ![vid](./icons/walkthrough.gif)

- and *Voila!* , now you have your adblocking chrome extension 🌟
+ and *Voila!* , now you have your ad blocking chrome extension 🌟